rtlabs-com/p-net/doc/use_with_siematic.rst

 In order to study the values while running, you need to create an watch table.
 In the Project tree, select PLC_1 > "Watch and force table" > "Add new watch table".
 In the first empty line, double-click on the small icon on the Name field.
-Select "button".
+Select "ButtonIn".
 Repeat on next line with "LEDout".

 When running, in order to study the values, connect to the PLC ("Online").
 On the "Watch table_1" page, click the small "Monitor all" icon.
 The values on the